-Who can vote absentee: Any qualified Ohio voter whose registration information is up to date may request and vote an absentee ballot without stating a reason.
+Who can vote absentee: Any qualified Ohio voter may vote absentee by mail

 OBTAINING AN ABSENTEE BALLOT

-In person: You may turn the ballot request back to your County Board of Elections.
-You may also request and vote on an absentee ballot in the same day at your County Board of Elections, but no later than 6:00 p.m. the Friday before the election.
+In person: You may turn the ballot request in to your County Board of Elections.
+You may also request and vote on an absentee ballot in the same day at your County Board of Elections.

 SUBMITTING AN ABSENTEE BALLOT